INTI-CMNB-FPGA/fpga_helpers/src/README.md

 ## FPGA Setup

-The Makefile which run the Tcl scripts for synthesis and programming assume that the vendor's tool is well configured and available in the system path.
+The Makefile which run the Tcl scripts for synthesis and programming assumes that the vendor's tool is well configured and available in the system path.

 It can be done: